 DOJ, OPI Announce National Missing Children’s Poster Contest

-The student winning the state contest will celebrate with Attorney General Knudsen and Superintendent of Public Instruction Elsie Arntzen at a later date and receive a $100 cash prize.
-The winning Montana poster will then be submitted to the national contest.
-The national poster contest winner, along with his/her parents and teacher, will be awarded a trip to Washington, D.C. to participate in the National Missing Children’s Day ceremony on May 20, 2021.
+A winning Montana poster will be selected, and the artist will receive a $100 cash prize and get to celebrate with Attorney General Austin Knudsen and Superintendent of Public Instruction Elsie Arntzen.
+The winning poster will then be submitted to the national contest.
+The national poster contest winner, along with his/her parents and teacher, will be awarded a trip to Washington, D.C. to participate in the National Missing Children’s Day ceremony on Wednesday, May 24, 2023.

 A written poster contest student application form must be submitted along with each poster.
 The application will be judged on the level of understanding of the subject, clarity, and grammar appropriate for the fifth grade.
 Application and consent forms are available here.

 Montana has participated in the annual national “Bringing Our Missing Children Home” poster contest since 2009.

 Since 2003, DOJ has issued 54 AMBER Alerts that have helped locate 76 children, four who were deceased.
 To see a list of the persons currently missing in Montana and to get more information on Montana’s AMBER Alert and Missing Persons programs, visit https://dojmt.gov/missing-persons/.